Omar Albertto

+In addition to his contributions to fashion, Albertto has played a significant role in launching careers in Hollywood.
+Notable actors like Djimon Hounsou, Antonio Sabàto Jr., and Tyrese Gibson began their professional journeys with his guidance, reflecting the crossover impact of his work on the entertainment industry.
+Albertto himself gained public recognition when he appeared in a GAP advertisement in Times Square, photographed by Herb Ritts.

+Currently, Albertto leads JustOmar, a talent agency focused on nurturing emerging talent.
+With artists such as Bryant Brown, Chris Theo, Connor Tingley, David Caffrey, and Josie Perez, the agency aims to shape the next generation of fashion and creative professionals.
+JustOmar also includes a branding division to help models and artists develop their personal brands, further expanding their influence in the industry.

-Agent career
+Agent Career

 Omar's first job as a modeling booker began in 1981 with New York's L'image agency where he worked with a young Paul Fisher (present-day star of Remodeled on The CW).
 A couple of years later they both moved to California and found work with EastWest Models.
 Paul represented the girls division and Omar ran the Men's side of the company.
 After just over a year Paul left the agency to begin his own firm, It Models.

 In 1987, Omar left as well and founded Omar's Men joining Fisher (and It Models) in an adjoined complex in Hollywood's Photo District.
 According to the Los Angeles Times, the two agents combined gross revenue was $15,000,000 annually.
 The men's department soon outgrew itself and Albertto opened an East Coast hub of the company out of Herb Ritt's studio office in Manhattan.
 Omar has since headed the Men's Divisions of the agencies, Warning Model Management, Q Models, and Talent Rock Entertainment and was briefly president of ITN Fashion TV.

 On multiple occasions Albertto has cast models in large-scale projects (including Vogue and Dolce & Gabbana) for iconic photographer Mario Testino, who was quoted in Business Wire as saying, "Omar's eye is uncanny, he never misses.
 He never steers me wrong."

 With his latest incarnation, the agency JustOmar, he is presenting new faces, artists and photographers such as; designer/model Bryant Brown, model Chris Theo, artist/model Connor Tingley, artist/model David Caffrey, architect/model Jose Laguna and Los Angeles photographer, Josie Perez.
 He has also launched a division specifically for product branding.